Daily NK: Reception

-Thomas Byrne, the president of the Korea Society, has stated that "Daily NK [is] our only source on financial news, as it is, from North Korea."
-Anna Fiefield, a former journalist at the Washington Post and the author of "The Great Successor: The Divinely Perfect Destiny of Brilliant Comrade Kim Jong Un," has commented that "...there is lots of great reporting [on North Korea by U.S. and international outlets], including in South Korea.
-There’s an outlet called Daily NK that is doing a lot of this kind of journalism.
-They have citizen reporters inside North Korea or informants who can tell what’s going on in there.
-They are providing a lot of information about what’s happening in North Korea."
+Thomas Byrne, the president of The Korea Society, has stated that "Daily NK [is] our only source on financial news, as it is, from North Korea."
+Anna Fiefield, a former journalist at the Washington Post and the author of "The Great Successor: The Divinely Perfect Destiny of Brilliant Comrade Kim Jong Un," has commented that "... there is lots of great reporting [on North Korea by U.S. and international outlets], including in South Korea.
+There's an outlet called Daily NK that is doing a lot of this kind of journalism.
+They have citizen reporters inside North Korea or informants who can tell what's going on in there.
+They are providing a lot of information about what's happening in North Korea."

 Peter Ward, a NK News contributor and researcher of North Korea's economy, has said that Daily NK is a "generally reliable outlet" and that the organization uses "methods that are common to all media companies who try to report from inside the country: they often have to rely on single sources and report on rumors that are circulating."
-He went on to say that, Daily NK "does its best to avoid single-source claims utilizing a network of multiple informants in the country and cross-reference with other media reports and South Korean academic work" and that while "some have cast doubt on DNK’s sources generally, others have said that it’s only reliable as a source for information in the regions far away from Pyongyang."
+He went on to say that, Daily NK "does its best to avoid single-source claims utilizing a network of multiple informants in the country and cross-reference with other media reports and South Korean academic work" and that while "some have cast doubt on DNK's sources generally, others have said that it's only reliable as a source for information in the regions far away from Pyongyang."

+Ian Urbina, the director and founder of The Outlaw Ocean Project, has called Daily NK "the best investigative-news venue related to North Korea."

 The OECD, in a report titled "North Korea: The last transition economy?," cites several Daily NK articles.
 The report notes that, "Although UN-related international organisations, a large number of South Korean authorities and several NGOs sometimes report statistics on North Korea, their reliability and mutual consistency is also questionable, due to restrictions on visits and lack of data sources (Table 1).
 While information from North Korea defectors is often used to make up for data shortages, using witness accounts and interviews has pitfalls, including sample bias (Mimura, 2019), limited means of verification and inaccuracy of memories (Song and Denney, 2019).
 It is essential to bear these limitations in mind when interpreting the numbers quoted in this paper, which alongside official publications also draws to an unusual extent on press reports."